The Wilmslow Symphony Orchestra was set up shortly after the Second World War, in 1947.

 The orchestra performed regularly, usually twice a year, at the Rex or in the Parish Hall.
-Clarice Dunnington was the conductor until 1955, followed by Michael Brierley of the RNCM till 1962.
-Distinguished soloists included Heddle Nash, Florence Hooton, Iris Loveridge, Raymond Cohen, Evelyn Rothwell, Daphne Oxenford, Martin Roscoe, Jack Brymer and John Ogden.
+Distinguished soloists have included Heddle Nash, Raymond Cohen, Evelyn Rothwell, Daphne Oxenford, Martin Roscoe, Jack Brymer and John Ogden.

-At the suggestion of John Barbirolli the orchestra approached Maurice Handford, who had been principal horn in the Halle, to take over as the next conductor and he inspired the orchestra with his impressive conducting techniques for the next 10 years, sometimes enlisting the help of Reginald Stead, leader of the BBC Northern Orchestra, as his deputy.
+At the suggestion of John Barbirolli the orchestra approached Maurice Handford, who had been principal horn in the Halle, to take over as conductor and he inspired the orchestra with his impressive conducting techniques for the next 10 years, sometimes enlisting the help of Reginald Stead, leader of the BBC Northern Orchestra, as his deputy.
 Maurice was to become associate conductor of the Halle and Conductor of the Royal Academy of Music in London.

 During this time Mozart was the composer most often performed, followed by Beethoven, Brahms and Dvorak.
 Programmes also included works by Mahler, at a time when his works were much neglected.

 Maurice's final concert was a performance of Carmina Burana which also featured Stockport Choral Society, St George's Singers and the Urmston Grammar boys choir, the orchestra having been trained for this concert by Peter Stallworthy.
-Peter then continued as permanent conductor until 1975, followed by Timothy Reynish and Nick Smith.
+Peter then continued as permanent conductor until 1975.

 In 1982 Martin Hardy took over as conductor and was to conduct the orchestra for almost 18 years.
 His first concert, in March 1982, was a performance of Mahler's Resurrection Symphony with the amalgamated forces of several local choral societies.